Participating in a Clinical Trial

 Should I Participate?

 You and your health care provider should discuss the possible benefits and risks of taking part in a clinical trial.
-You may want to bring a friend with you to any meeting or presentation about a clinical trial.
 Here are some of the questions you should consider:

 To Find Out More About Clinical Trials